SonicScholar/supreme-waffle/README.md

 ## Levels (6 per attribute)

+By default, your magic wand has a search depth of 3, that can only detect coal, it can mine a 3x3x1 vein and will take 15 seconds before you can use it again.
+These are the different levels of each attribute.
+It's up to you to decide how to build your wand.

-*Search Distance* - 3x3 square of block you clicked on:
+*Search Depth* - 3x3 square of block you clicked on:
 - 3, 4, 6, 9, 13, 18

 *Item Detection*
-- Coal, Iron, Redstone, Gold, Emerald, Diamond (custom)
+- Coal, Iron, Redstone, Gold, Emerald, Diamond

-*Mining Vein Depth Distance* - 3x3 square of the block you clicked on
+*Mining Vein Depth* - 3x3 square of the block you clicked on
 - 1, 2, 4, 7, 11, 16

 *Cool down* - Time before you can use the magic wand again